Is Your Church Bulletin Cover Turning People Away? How to Fix It Fast

 These are your must-haves.
 Everything else?
 Fair game for the inside pages.

 Beautiful, meaningful cover art goes a long way in making your bulletin feel welcoming.
-Consider using art relevant to the week’s Mass readings or choosing a cover image series that carries through the liturgical seasons.
+Consider using art relevant to the week’s Mass readings or selecting a cover image series that carries through the liturgical seasons.
 In fact, sticking to a cover art series creates a consistent and polished feel for both regulars and newcomers.

 A simplified informational layout is important.
 Stick to the essentials — if you give out too much information on the cover, nobody will be enticed to open the bulletin!
 Prioritize the basics (outlined in the next point).
 They might seem obvious to you, but they matter to your readers — especially visitors.
 Don’t assume everyone knows the basics about your parish.

-Prioritize What Matters
+Prioritize What Matters in Your Weekly Bulletin

 If you’re working with limited space, like on the cover of a church’s weekly bulletin, it helps to think in layers:

-This is the information people are likely hoping to find on your cover.
+Primary Info: This is the information people are likely hoping to find on your cover.

 - Church name